JudeA94/Takeaway-Challenge/README.md

 that?
 How will you keep that information out of your repository?

 ## Project Description
+This projects purpose was to practice test driven development, using doubles for testing and object oriented programing.
 This project uses multiple interacting classes that allow a user to:
 > Create dishes
 > Dishes have a name, description, price and category (such as starter, main, etc)